MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 }
 {% endhighlight %}

-I think Rust's traits were particularly useful for implementing savestates.
-The compiler infers which `save` or `load` methods are needed for each type, so the code looks very uniform.
+Rust's traits were useful for implementing savestates.
+The compiler infers which `save` or `load` methods are needed for each type, so the code is uniform.

 The video playback feature builds on top of savestates by storing 8 bits per frame - one for whether each controller button was pressed.
 When a savestate is restored, it also restores the active input list.

-## Language
+## Rust Language

-Having modeled the NES at a relatively high-level, it's worth asking if the Rust language gave any problems when this was translated into code.
+The previous section gave a high-level overview of how I designed my NES emulator.
+In this section, I'll talk about the Rust language itself.

 ### Integer overflow

-By default, Rust(with the `debug` flag enabled) will throw an exception if any arithmetic operation overflows.
-This actually caught a fair number of bugs during testing, because the [wrapping_*](https://doc.rust-lang.org/std/primitive.u32.html#method.wrapping_add) versions require explicit type information and it's important whether a number wraps as a 16-bit value or an 8-bit value.
+By default, Rust will throw an exception if any arithmetic operation overflows.
+This caught a fair number of bugs during testing, because the [wrapping_*](https://doc.rust-lang.org/std/primitive.u32.html#method.wrapping_add) functions require explicit type information and it's important whether a number wraps as a 16-bit value or an 8-bit value.

-I used the `wrapping_*` functions in my emulator, but there are also [Wrapping](https://doc.rust-lang.org/std/num/struct.Wrapping.html) types that imply wrapping arithmetic operations.
+I used functions like `wrapping_add` in my emulator, but there are also [Wrapping](https://doc.rust-lang.org/std/num/struct.Wrapping.html) types that imply wrapping arithmetic operations.

 ### Single-ownership

 In Rust, mutable values must have a single owning variable.
 Other variables can **borrow** it, but only one mutable reference is allowed at a single time.

 The CPU address space has several PPU registers mapped.
-So the CPU must have a mutable reference to the PPU, but because both are sibling components neither owns the other.
+So the CPU maintains a permanent mutable reference to the PPU.
+But the top-level `Nes` object also owns the PPU.

-I worked around this by using [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) to assign fixed memory addresses to every value, and then using "unsafe" pointer dereferences when needed.
+I worked around this using [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) to assign fixed memory addresses to values, and then "unsafe" pointer dereferences when needed.

 {:.spoiler}
 {% highlight rust %}